mproos/mproos.github.io/index.md

 ---
 ### Other projects

+This is a collection of miscellanious research-related stuff, both present and past.
+Includes other research projects I have participated in, but also public outreach, teaching, organizing and whatever else I currently have time to do.

 [Look at all the other stuff I do](/other)

 ---

 ### Presentations and talks

+I love giving talks!
 [These are the presentations and invited talks I have given](/presentations)

 ---

 ### Personal

+TL;DR I like dogs, coffee, and lifting weights.

 [Find out more about me](/personal)